eclipse-xfsc/facis/README.md

 ## Installation and Usage
 All outcomes of the FACIS project will be provided as **open-source**.
 Organizations and developers can access these tools through the **official FACIS website** and the related GitHub repositories.

-FAPs are expected to be available starting from **Q3 2025** on GitHub under the `eclipse-xfsc` organization.
-Each pattern will include code, documentation, and a deployable low-code orchestration engine.

 ---

 ## Contributing